-Key question: KQ03 In patients with BC (men, pre-menopausal women, post-menopausal women) with an inoperable tumour/unsuitable for breast-conserving surgery, what is the evidence that neoadjue chemotherapy is effective and what is the optimal regimen? /ant A: QUALITY OF EVIDENCE 1.
-How reliable are the studies in the body of evidence? (see SIGN 50, section 5.3.1, 5.3.4) If there is insufficient evidence to answer the key question go to section 8 Comment here on any issues concerning the quantity of evidence available on this topic and its methodological quality.
+ln for ey question: KQ03 patients with BC (men, premenopausal women, postmenopausal women) with an inoperable tu breast conserving surgery, what is the evidence that neoadjuvant chemotherapy is effective ar timal regimen?
+4: Quality of evidence ١.
+How reliable are the studies in the body of evidence? (see SIGN 50, section 5.3.1, 5.3.4) If there is insufficient evidence to answer the key question go to section 8.
+Comment here on any issues concerning the quantity of evidence available on this topic and its methodological quality.
 Please include citations and evidence levels.
-Evidence levels Neoadjuvant chemotherapy vs surgery/adjuvant chemotherapy There is a Cochrane review (van de Hage, 2009), comprising 14 studies, which randomised 5,500 women.
-High quality meta-analysis, which shows no heterogeneity in OS or LRR across the trials. + Duration of chemotherapy There are 3 RCTs comparing different chemotherapy durations.
-RCTs consistently show increased pCR and a trend towards increased BCS for 6 cycles v 3 cycles (Reitsamer 2005, Steger 2007) or 6 cycles v 4 cycles (Han 2009) + Taxanes vs non-taxanes There is 1 meta-analysis with no significant heterogeneity (Cuppone 2008), 2 systematic reviews (Nowak 2004, Trudeau 2005) and a meta-analysis of 7 trials conducted in a single institution (Mazouni 2007) + + - Herceptin in Her2 positive There is 1 Cochrane review (Moja 2012), showing no heterogeneity and, in particular, no heterogeneity compared with adjuvant trials.
-1 meta-analysis (Valachis 2011) and surgical outcomes of the Noah trial have been recently reported separately (Semiglazov 2011). ÷ + Subtypes There are 2 well conducted RCTs (Gianni 2005 & Huober 2010), which report on outcome (using pCR as a surrogate marker) depending on biological subtype.
+Evidence leve Neoadjuvant chemotherapy vs surgery/adjuvant chemotherapy There is a Cochrane review (van de Hage, 2009), comprising 14 studies, which randomised 5,500 women.
+High quality meta-analysis, which shows no heterogeneity in OS or LRR across the trials.
+1++ Duration of chemotherapy There are 3 RCTs comparing different chemotherapy durations.
+RCTs consistently show increased pCR and a trend towards increased BCS for 6 cycles v 3 cycles (Reitsamer 2005, Steger 2007) or 6 cycles v 4 cycles (Han 2009).
+1+ Taxanes vs non-taxanes There is 1 meta-analysis with no significant heterogeneity (Cuppone 2008), 2 systematic reviews (Nowak 2004, Trudeau 2005) and a meta-analysis of 7 trials conducted in a single institution (Mazouni 2007) 1++ 1+ 1- Herceptin in Her2 positive There is 1 Cochrane review (Moja 2012), showing no heterogeneity and, in particular, no heterogeneity compared with adjuvant trials.1 meta-analysis (Valachis 2011) and surgical outcomes of the Noah trial have been recently reported separately (Semiglazov 2011).
+1++ 1+ Subtypes There are 2 well conducted RCTs (Gianni 2005 & Huober 2010), which report on outcome (using pCR as a surrogate marker) depending on biological subtype.
 There is a pooled analysis of 8 German RCTs, (von Minckwitz 2011) reporting the relationship of biological subtype to pCR.
-1 ++ 2 + 2.
+1++ 1+ 2+ 2.
 Are the studies consistent in their conclusions? (see SIGN 50, section 5.3.2) Comment here on the degree of consistency demonstrated by the evidence.
-Where there are conflicting results, indicate how the group formed a judgement as to the overall direction of the evic lence.
+Where there are conflicting results indicate how the group formed a judgement as to the overall direction of the evidence.
 Overall there does not appear to be any significant inconsistency between the trials.
-3. Are the studies relevant to our target population? (see S/GN 50, section 5.3.3) For example, do the studies: include similar target populations, interventions, comparators or outcomes to the key question under consideration? report on any comorbances relevant to the target population: use indirect (surrogate) outcomes
+Are the studies relevant to our target population? (see SIGN 50, section 5.3.3) For example, do the studies: include similar target populations, interventions, comparators or outcomes to the key quest consideration? report on any comorbidities relevant to the target population? use indirect (surrogate) outcomes use indirect rather than direct comparison of outcomes ion under The trial results and interventions are applicable to the Scottish population. l·.
+Are there concerns about publication bias? (see SIGN 50, section 5.3.5) Comment here on concerns about all studies coming from the same research group, funded b y industry etc Van de Hage comments that publication bias may be possible.
+No publication bias reported in Not commented on in Cuppone review. the Moja review